manureta/suite/docs/usermanual/source/processing/processes/raster/areagrid.rst

 Usage notes
 -----------

 * The input envelope is assumed to use WGS84.
 If the input envelope uses a different CRS, that information will be ignored, and only the coordinates will be used.
+Notice that, although the CRS is not used, the parameter is of type ``ReferencedEnvelope`` (that is, a bounding box with a CRS), so a CRS has to be provided anyway.
 * The output grid coverages will have a CRS of WGS84.
 * Area values are expressed in square meters.
 * Areas are calculated by reprojecting the original WGS84 coordinates of each cell boundary into an `Eckert IV <http://en.wikipedia.org/wiki/Eckert_IV_projection>`_ projection.